France Clidat: Biography

 This project included a number of premiere recordings of Liszt's works (Mephisto Waltzes Nos.
 3 and 4, Valse oubliée No. 3, Mephisto Polka, Mazurka brillante, two Caprices-Valses, two Csardas, Scherzo and March, Marche solonelle in honour of Goethe, Galop in A minor and two Albumblätter) and it gained her the Grand Prix du Disque de l'Académie Charles Cros and the Grand Prix de l'Académie Européenne du Disque.
 It is still claimed in various places that she recorded the "complete piano works of Liszt" and "Liszt's complete pianistic output", but this can be shown not to be the case when her Liszt recordings (24 LPs, which were later transferred to 28 CDs) are compared with the 99 Liszt CDs recorded by Leslie Howard, which included over 300 premiere recordings.
 From 1980 she recorded for Forlane.

 France Clidat recorded the complete piano works of Erik Satie, and works by Rachmaninoff, Grieg, Chopin, Tchaikovsky and Marcel Landowski.

 She taught at the École Normale de Musique in Paris for a number of years, where she attracted many students from around the world.
 She also gave masterclasses in various countries, particularly Japan.

-Clidat appeared as a juror at many important piano competitions, including the Paloma O'Shea International Piano Competition in Santander, International Franz Liszt Competition the 3rd International Rhodes Competition, and the Francis Poulenc Competition.
+Clidat appeared as a juror at many important, international piano competitions, including the Viotti International Piano Competition in Vercelli, Paloma O'Shea International Piano Competition in Santander, International Franz Liszt Competition the 3rd International Rhodes Competition, and the Francis Poulenc Competition.

 She published articles about Liszt's solo piano music, such as "The Transcendental Studies: A Lisztian Pianist's Impressions" in New Light on Liszt and His Music (Walker, Saffle, Deaville) and "Aux sources littéraires de Franz Liszt", with Jeanne Fauré-Cousin, an entire double issue of La Révue musicale.

 Many works were dedicated to France Clidat and Bruno Rossignol wrote an Aria et Fugato sur le Nom de France Clidat.

 Her playing of the Adagio from Grieg's Piano Concerto in A minor, Op.
 16, was featured in the 2000 film Maelström.